 - Prepare a Family Communications Plan (your family may not be together when an emergency strikes, so plan how you will contact one another and review what you will do in emergencies)

 It’s important that you stay informed about what might happen and know what types of emergencies are likely to affect your area, as well as emergency plans that have been established by your state and local government.
-For more information about how to prepare, visit www.ready.gov or call 1-800-BE-READY.
+This information was provided by ready.gov, visit them for more information.

 Tips to Remember